SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 Annual Review of Existing Videos
 Spreadsheet tracking review process is [here](https://docs.google.com/spreadsheets/d/1ESTsr5OOnPXPfB2KTPOCDP0YfT3esYZWDdy_9yaAPbo/edit?ts=5f6b8d20#gid=1443784001)

-## Write, edit, translate and review scripts
-Examples of scripts in our current backlog are below.
-Note!
-You don't have to be an expert on the topic to contribute; you will be following documentation.
-But you probably *will* be an expert by the time you are done!
-* Intro to NPSP Import version 2
-* Getting Started with Nonprofit Cloud
-* Migrating to Enhanced Recurring Donation
-* NPSP Data Dictionary Overview

 If you have other ideas or if you are eager to help before the next sprint, stop by the [Power of Us Hub group](https://powerofus.force.com/s/feed/0D51E00005GfhR2SAJ) and say hi!

-## Translate exisiting NPSP Videography Scripts
-* Spanish
-* French
-* German
-* Japanese
-* Dutch
-* Hebrew

-## Do a part of the Annual Video Review Project
-Watch a 2-3 minute video and follow along in Salesforce, taking notes on any changes needed.
-View the tracking document [here](https://docs.google.com/spreadsheets/d/1ESTsr5OOnPXPfB2KTPOCDP0YfT3esYZWDdy_9yaAPbo/edit?ts=5f6b8d20#gid=1443784001)

 Have questions or need access to a linked document?
 Email charise.vanliew (at) trailblazercgl.com